simh/simh/README.md

         when packets arrive too fast.
     MicroVAX 3900 has QVSS (VCB01) board available.
-    MicroVAX 3900 and MicroVAX II have SET CPU AUTOBOOT option MicroVAX 3900 has a SET CPU MODEL=(MicroVAX|VAXServer|VAXStation) command to change between system types MicroVAX I has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types MicroVAX II has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types
+    MicroVAX 3900 and MicroVAX II have SET CPU AUTOBOOT option MicroVAX 3900 has a SET CPU MODEL=(MicroVAX|VAXserver|VAXstation) command to change between system types MicroVAX I has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types MicroVAX II has a SET CPU MODEL=(MicroVAX|VAXSTATION) command to change between system types